Skip to content

 BMW 1 Series (120) in purple

-Like the A-Class above, the BMW 1 Series distils the brand's sporty, premium character down into a city-friendly hatchback.
+Like the A-Class, the BMW 1 Series distils the brand's sporty, premium character down into a city-friendly hatchback.
 It's easily one of the most entertaining cars in this class to drive, with agile handling and predictable, accurate controls.
 This is especially true if you choose one of the punchy 128ti or M135i versions, which offer real hot hatch performance.
 A manual gearbox is available on older versions, but the 1 Series suits the automatic option best as it makes it a more complete all-rounder.

 Shop used BMW 1 Series cars or read our BMW 1 Series review